amitxv/PC-Tuning/docs/post-install.md

 - Open CMD and enter the commands below

-    - Set the maximum password age to never expire
+    - Set the maximum password age to never expire.
+This prevents Windows periodically asking to change or enter a password despite removing it (if applicable)

         ```bat
         net accounts /maxpwage:unlimited